sparkflows/writing-new-node/README.md

 New nodes written can be made visible in the Sparkflows UI.
 Thus, the users can start using them immediately.

-	* Add the fire-examples-1.2.0.jar to fire-lib directory
+	* Add the writing-new-node-1.3.0.jar to user-lib directory
 	* Create and add the node json to nodes/examples
 	* Restart fire-ui
 	* Include fire-examples-1.2.0.jar for the workflows where it is needed
 	* Create an uber jar with fire-jar and your example nodes